Stacky Buildings: Galleries and Geodesics.

 \section{Galleries and Geodesics.}

-In this section, we define galleries and geodesics (galleries of reduced type) for functions $\gd:\cG\map W$.
+We now define galleries and geodesics (galleries of reduced type) for functions $\gd:\cG\to W$.
 We show that property (WG3) ensures that we have geodesics, and we prove the equivalence of the local and global triangle inequalities in the presence of (WG1) and (WG3).